sbrisson-sudo/BigWham_dev/README.md

 Tutorials (using the Python API) consisting of a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials

 ### Compilation
-How-to's compile BigWham for different architecture can be found in the wiki pages of this GitHub repo.
+How-to's compile BigWham for different architecture (MaxOSX, Linux) can be found in the [wiki pages](https://github.com/GeoEnergyLab-EPFL/BigWham/wiki) of this GitHub repo.

-### Dependencies
+#### Dependencies
 - C++11 or higher compiler
 - intel MKL or openBLAS
-- IL library (directly shipped with the code, no installation required)
 - openMP (optional but highly recommended)
 - pybind11 (will be automatically donwloaded if the python API is built)
+- IL library (directly shipped with the code, no installation required)

 ### Project Contributors

 We list below not only people who have developed/authored the code, but also helped in different ways.

+##### Developers / Authors
 - Brice Lecampion (2016-): general architecture, elastic kernels implementation, API, H-matrix algorithms implementation, tests...
 - Francois Fayard (2016-18): H-matrix algorithms implementation, IL library, tests
 - Ankit Gupta (2023-): general architecture, API (Julia, python)